View Klein Karoo in a larger map

 1. Total distance of route and date of ride?

-We went down to Mossel Bay in the bakkie, spent four days on the bike and returned in the bakkie.
-We travelled slowly and averaged between 200 and 300km a day.
+We drove down to Mossel Bay in the bakkie, spent four days on the bike and returned in the bakkie.
+We travelled slowly and averaged between 250km a day.

-The route includes a variety of sceneries like the forests in the Knysna area, the Klein Karoo around Calitzdorp and Montagu and also true Western Cape scenery around Cape Agulhas.
+The route includes a variety of scenery, like the forests in the Knysna area, the Klein Karoo around Calitzdorp and Montagu, and strandveld and renosterveld around Cape Agulhas.

 4. Please tell us how the route runs.